Psychopathy: Legal

 The PCL-R, the PCL:SV, and the PCL:YV are highly regarded and widely used in criminal justice settings, particularly in North America.
-They may be used for risk assessment and for assessing treatment potential and be used as part of the decisions regarding bail, sentence, which prison to use, parole, and whether a youth should be tried as a juvenile or as an adult.
-There have been several criticisms against its use in legal settings.
+They may be used for risk assessment and for assessing treatment potential, and as part of decisions regarding bail, sentence, which prison to use, parole, and whether a youth should be tried as a juvenile or as an adult.
+There have been several criticisms of its use in legal settings.
 They include the general criticisms against the PCL-R, the availability of other risk assessment tools that may have advantages, and the excessive pessimism surrounding the prognosis and treatment possibilities of those who are diagnosed with psychopathy.

 The interrater reliability of the PCL-R can be high when used carefully in research but tends to be poor in applied settings.
-In particular Factor 1 items are somewhat subjective.
-In sexually violent predator cases the PCL-R scores given by prosecution experts were consistently higher than those given by defense experts in one study.
-The scoring may also be influenced by other differences between raters.
-In one study it was estimated that of the PCL-R variance, about 45% was due to true offender differences, 20% was due to which side the rater testified for, and 30% was due to other rater differences.
+In particular, Factor 1 items are somewhat subjective.
+In sexually violent predator cases, the PCL-R scores given by prosecution experts were consistently higher than those given by defense experts in one study.
+Other differences between raters may also influence the scoring.
+In one study, it was estimated that the PCL-R variance was composed of about 45% due to true offender differences, 20% due to which side the rater testified for, and 30% due to other rater differences.

 To aid a criminal investigation, certain interrogation approaches may be used to exploit and leverage the personality traits of suspects thought to have psychopathy and make them more likely to divulge information.

 United Kingdom

-The PCL-R score cut-off for a label of psychopathy is 25 out of 40 in the United Kingdom, instead of 30 as it is in the United States.
+The PCL-R score cutoffs for a label of psychopathy are 25 out of 40 in the United Kingdom, instead of 30 as it is in the United States.

 In the United Kingdom, "psychopathic disorder" was legally defined in the Mental Health Act (UK), under MHA1983, as "a persistent disorder or disability of mind (whether or not including significant impairment of intelligence) which results in abnormally aggressive or seriously irresponsible conduct on the part of the person concerned".
 This term was intended to reflect the presence of a personality disorder in terms of conditions for detention under the Mental Health Act 1983.
 Amendments to MHA1983 within the Mental Health Act 2007 abolished the term "psychopathic disorder", with all conditions for detention (e.g. mental illness, personality disorder, etc.) encompassed by the generic term of "mental disorder".

 In England and Wales, the diagnosis of dissocial personality disorder is grounds for detention in secure psychiatric hospitals under the Mental Health Act if they have committed serious crimes, but since such individuals are disruptive to other patients and not responsive to usual treatment methods this alternative to traditional incarceration is often not used.